 The Special Projects Office is a division of the Public Safety Department with the following areas: Special Events, Emergency and Crisis Planning, Research and Development, and Special Operations.

 Each year, university organizations and outside groups sponsor a wide variety of events on campus.
 These include church liturgies, conventions, athletic games to international speakers to dances and concerts, and national youth camps.
 The safety and security of those who host and attend these events is of utmost importance.
 Planning any event is challenging.
 The Special Projects Office works with clients in assessing the safety needs related to the event.
 This includes parking, city permits, additional public safety staffing including public safety officers, police officers and fire/paramedics.
 The office will also assist in identifying and developing emergency plans for the events.
 The Special Projects Office works very closely with other university service providers including Scheduling, Grounds, Food Service, and the Physical Plant.
-Additionally, these and other key services providers meet on a weekly basis through SPOG (St. Paul Operations Group) to review upcoming events and evaluate the ones from the past week.
-(Click here for public safety considerations in planning an event.)
+Additionally, these and other key services providers meet on a weekly basis through OSG (Operational Support Group) to review upcoming events and evaluate the ones from the past week.

 Emergency and Crisis Planning